railwayapp/docs/src/pages/develop/projects.md

 ## CLI Instructions

-Upon Project creation, a button on the lower left opens a modal with instructions to set up your project locally.
-After setup, you can dismiss the button entirely by pressing `Project setup is done`.
+Upon Project creation, a button on the lower left opens a modal with instructions to set up projects locally.
+After setup, the button can by dismissed by selecting `Project setup is done`.
 [See our page on the CLI for more information.](/develop/cli/)

 ## Project Visibility

-### Temporary Projects

-Projects that are not created by a user that is logged in are considered temporary.
-These projects

-- Are destroyed **1 day** after they are created
-- Are readable and writable by anyone
-- Can be **claimed** by any user to convert it into a private project

 ### Private Projects

-Projects that are created by a user that is logged in or that have been claimed are considered private.
-These projects
+Projects are private by default.
+Private projects:

 - Are only accessible to members of the project
-- Are private and require permission to access

 ### Public Projects